 Best Pool Vacuum Overall

 We noticed that many customers found installing this pressure-side pool cleaner to be a breeze.
 They also said that it picked up large debris.
-However, we did see select customers that left negative reviews because it couldn’t collect fine debris.
+However, we did see select customers that left negative reviews because it couldn’t collect fine debris and some said it got stuck on steps or other areas of the pool.

 Best Pool Vacuum For Leaf Cleanup

 We noted that customers were happy that this pool vacuum was lightweight and had high ease to use.
 They also appreciated how much debris it removed.
 However, we did see some users who struggled to control where it went.
-Others said the bag sometimes fell into the pool once it got full.
+Others said the bag had holes that were too large to catch small debris.

 Best Suction-Side Pool Vacuum

 We found that those who were happy with this suction pool cleaner said it assembled quickly, operated efficiently, and had high suction power.
-However, we also saw some unhappy customers who thought its bulky design made it difficult to maneuver.
+However, we also saw some unhappy customers who thought its bulky design made it difficult to maneuver, and others said it was difficult to put together.

 Best Handheld Pool Vacuum